DecArt-4D/decart.github.io/README.md

-# decart.github.io
+# DecArt
-Project page of paper "Echos of the Prior"
+This is the repo that contains the source code for DecArt webpage.